mayureshpatil1551/spark/Questions/Dataverse_project_QA/01_ADF_Deep_Dive.md

 ---

 ### Explain your FinOps Dataverse project.?
-ECDP is an Enterprise Cloud Data Platform that processes 16TB+ of financial data on Azure.
+FinOps Dataverse project processes 16TB+ of financial data on Azure.
 My role was Data Engineer, and the key technologies were ADF, Databricks, Delta Lake, ADLS Gen2, and CI/CD through Azure DevOps.

 We followed the Medallion architecture — Bronze, Silver, and Gold layers.